bugl

 JSON Values

-In JSON, values must be one of the following data types: a string a number an object an array a boolean null In values can be all of the above, plus any other valid JavaScript expression, including:
+In JavaScript values can be all of the above, plus any other valid JavaScript expression, including:

 In JSON, string values must be written with double quotes: